hammy275/hamstall/README.md

 Not much sanity checking takes place and this is very much in "beta" (even though this really shouldn't be used anyways)

 ## Installation
 Download this repo, then run hamstall.py with Python3!
-You will need to run -first when you run it for the first time to prepare your system.
+Use ```python3 hamstall.py --first``` to run first time setup.

 ## Important info
 This will be updated, and until I mention otherwise on this page, there will be no backwards compatability.
-Stuff will break between some updates.
+Stuff will break between some updates!